JakeWillard/GDB.jl/src/ImmersedMirrors/guide.md

     @assert all(f_as_vector .== f_as_vector_alt)

-The above code demonstrates the usage of function_to_grid, while also showing precicely what that function does by constructing the output vector with an explicit loop over grd.points.
+The above code demonstrates the usage of function_to_grid, while also showing what that function does by constructing the output vector with an explicit loop over grd.points.

-#### A Grid's vector space

 #### The projection matrix

+It is convenient to think of vectors like f_as_vector defined above as living in a vector space associated with the list of points grd.points.
+So from here on, I will talk about a "grid space" as being that kind of vector space.
 Remember that the Grid constructor used input data corresponding to a rectangular grid, with corners at r0 and r1, which has some dimension Nx x Ny.
-Having a vector of data like f_to_vector computed in the above code, it is sometimes useful to have this in an alternate representation corresponding to the Nx x Ny rectangular grid instead.
-It is easiest to explain this by explicit example:

-    grd = Grid([-1.0, -1.0], [1.0, 1.0], 0.01, 1) do x,y
-        norm([x,y]) < 1
-    end
+This rectangular grid also has a vector space, and it is convenient to be able to define certain things on the rectangular space and then project them onto the non-rectangular space.
+The Proj attribute is a sparse matrix that does exactly this.
+The following should make it clear:

     fvec_non_rec = function_to_grid(grd::Grid) do x,y
         sin(x)*sin(y)